davmik2601/skillex-task/README.md

 ## Project setup

-1. First of all create db in your PostgreSQL server for the project and set up the environment variables in `.env` file (check `.env.example` for reference).
+1. First of all create db in your MySQL server for the project and set up the environment variables in `.env` file (check `.env.example` for reference).